-How to Play Blu-ray Disc on Windows 7
+How to Play Blu-ray on Mac Computer

 Days ago, I upgraded my computer to Windows 7 operating system.
 However, now I'm unable to play Blu-ray discs on my computer.
 The machine has a super disk reader that will detect Blu-ray along with playing regular DVD's.
 What decent software will play Blu-ray in Windows 7 64 bit?
 Please advise me.